People

 Cornell Class of 2017

-Sarah has traveled the globe studying birds in Panama, Guatemala, the Dominican Republic and Australia and already has two scientific publications.
+Sarah has traveled the globe studying birds in Panama, Guatemala, the Dominican Republic, and Australia, and already has two scientific publications.
 For her senior thesis, Sarah worked with Vanya Rowher and Lilly Twinning to study mercury contamination in historic and contemporary bird specimens.
-Sarah is currently pursuing a graduate degree studying mercury and birds at SUNY College of Environmental Science and Forestry.
+While in the lab, Sarah worked on a supplemental feeding study, published in the Journal of Field Ornithology.

 Max Witynski